f4z3r/asl-project/processing/README.md

 /processed              -- processed data from raw logs /graphics               -- graphs used for the generation of the report

-aggregate.py            -- script used to generate final data preprocess.py           -- script used to generate processed data
+aggregate_dstat.py      -- script used to generate final dstat data aggregate.py            -- script used to generate final data handle_dstat.py         -- script used to generate prcessed dstat data preprocess.py           -- script used to generate processed data
 ```